 The test includes 42 geographic regions in their reference groups.
 It is an autosomal DNA test type and is ideal for deep generational searches and finding those lost family members and your ethnic origins.

 MyHeritage DNA contains recorded information for almost all types of Jewish ancestry.
 These include Ashkenazi, Mizrahi and Sephardi records.
 If you suspect that you have ancestors from any of these lines, this test is well worth your while.

 The test also integrates your family tree, offer you an ancestral makeup report.
 You, however, need to pay additional fees for the amount of information that you’re after.
 You can choose from basic plans up to top tier plans that give you as much information as you desire.

 Founded by Bennet Greenspan, this DNA Testing kit holds a lot of authority.
 It’s also the chosen DNA testing company for The Jewish Voice.

-They offer three tests, the family tree builder, Y-DNA and mtDNA.
+They offer three tests, namely the family tree builder, Y-DNA test and mtDNA test.
 The kit price is also affordable.

 There’s a deeper level of accountability behind FamilyTree DNA’s approach, with Greenspan boldly stating that his passion is to help people discover their Jewish ancestry.

 However, one of the downsides is that your information may be shared with the FBI.
 FamilyTreeDNA’s records are so valuable that they’ve shared information with the FBI in order to find answers to unsolved cases.
 If you don’t mind this, then this kit is of great value.